-We recently spoke with Marta Meyers, MD, FACP, who works as an internist in a group practice in New Jersey.
-“I unfortunately became a patient when I was 52-years-old,” she told us, “and I was diagnosed with breast cancer, a disease I had always feared I would get.”
+We recently spoke with Jill Marshall, MD (name changed to protect identity), who works as an internist.
+“I unfortunately became a patient when I was 55-years-old,” she told us, “and I was diagnosed with breast cancer, a disease I had always feared I would get.”

-Dr. Meyers was found to have multifocal disease and underwent a right mastectomy and lymph node dissection.
+Dr. Marshall was found to have multifocal disease and underwent a right mastectomy and lymph node dissection.

 She was treated with amitriptyline, duloxetine and nortriptyline, but they all caused side effects.
 The pain continued, so Dr. Meyer visited a pain center, where she was prescribed high doses of gabapentin.
 Although she was reluctant to take opiates, she finally allowed herself one acetaminophen-hydrocodone.
 But this had little effect on the pain.
 Then, escitalopram oxalate was recommended.
 She was doubtful, but in 3 days, she didn’t need the other medications.

-Dr. Meyers told us that the pain didn’t disappear.
+Dr. Marshall told us that the pain didn’t disappear.
 Instead, she said, “I found I could live with the pain.
 I still do 6 years later.”

 She explained that she now has varying amounts of pain every day but does not require narcotics.
 At baseline, it feels as if “someone were taking a plunger and pulling the skin of my chest, axilla and arm.”
 Every once in a while she gets a deep itch under her skin that she can’t scratch, which can last for hours.
 Despite this, she is able to work full time as an internist.